srikantrao/SenseMS/README.md

 # Noise-DNN-And-Sensor-Efficacy
 Consulting project to show the effects of noise on a deep neural network used to classify multiple sclerosis.
-I am completing this project as an Insight Fellow, as a consultant for C. Light Technology.
+I am completing this project as an Insight Fellow.

 ## Motivation for this project format:
 - **Noise-DNN-And-Sensor-Efficacy** : Put all source code for production within structured directory